cozyfex/cozyfex.github.io/kubernetes-initcontainers/index.md

 {{<admonition note initContainers true>}}
 `initContainers` is just executing on starting the `POD`.
-The `initContainers` is run one at a time in sequential order.
+The `initContainers` runs one at a time in sequential order.
 If any of the `initContainers` fail to complete, Kubernetes restarts the `POD` repeatedly until the Init Container succeeds.
 {{</admonition>}}